zwets/zwets.github.io/_posts/2016-08-18-opencl-on-a-dual-graphics-dell-m4800.md

 $ apt-cache depends mesa-opencl-icd
 ... r600, amdgcn, amdgpu1, radeon1, nouveau2 ...
 ```

-Note that the `mesa-opencl-icd`, through the *nouveau* driver, offers Nvidia support as well.

 Install the Intel and Mesa ICDs to obtain the relevant platforms: